-2019-2021 Strategic Priorities and Actions

-1. Advance Key Outcomes
+2022-2024 STRATEGIC PRIORITIES AND ACTIONS

+1. ADVANCE KEY OUTCOMES

-- A. Significantly increase acres of longleaf pine ecosystems through establishing new longleaf forests.
+A. Significantly increase acres of longleaf pine ecosystems through establishing new longleaf forests.
 Fully functional longleaf pine stands provide quality habitat for at-risk species, economic returns for landowners, enhanced landscape resilience, improved water quality/quantity, and other societal benefits.
-The Conservation Plan established a goal of increasing acreage of longleaf-dominated forests, forests with greater than 50% longleaf composition, to 8 million acres by 2024, with a majority of that increase occurring on private lands and prioritized landscapes in designated Significant Geographic Areas.
-Establishment of new longleaf stands through planting has been enormously successful, averaging about 150,000 new acres annually over the past five years.
-In total, over 1 million acres of new longleaf has been established since 2010.
-Increasing the annual establishment rate, which has been tapering off, and dropped 6% again in 2017 to 131,000 acres, to the aggressive 190,000 acre target set forth in this document would result in approximately 413,000 additional new longleaf acres over the next 7 years, over and above the 2017 establishment rate.
-ALRI is currently reporting 4.7 million longleaf-dominated acres, based on the 2010 FIA data of 4.3 million acres plus a modest annual increase over 5-7 years.
-Maintaining the accelerated 190,000 acre annual establishment rate could alone result in reaching an overall total of 6 million acres of our total eight million acre goal by 2025.
-This estimate however, does not factor in losses of longleaf pine due to development or land use conversions.
-Quantification of these losses is difficult, but FIA data can help us understand the loss trends over time.
-With appropriate management applied, such as frequent prescribed fire, establishment of new longleaf forests can dramatically increase the population sizes and abundance of desired wildlife species, particularly when these forests reach the desired Maintenance Condition Class adopted by the Longleaf Partnership Council.
-Certainly, not all acreage planted or improved will ultimately reach this condition (much is not even intended to), but longleaf managed with this objective has the potential to provide optimal habitat for a large variety of endangered or at-risk plants and animals, migratory birds, or game species (see Appendix C).
-Needless to say, this is an aggressive goal and one the partnership will have to attack in partnership with the longleaf nurseries to achieve. - B. Improve and maintain existing acreage of longleaf pine ecosystems, with an emphasis on increasing the acreage of prescribed fire accomplished annually.
+The Conservation Plan established a goal of increasing acreage of longleaf-dominated forests, forests with greater than 50% longleaf composition, to 8 million acres by 2025, with a majority of that increase occurring on private lands and many of those acres in prioritized landscapes within designated Significant Geographic Areas.
+Establishment of new longleaf stands through planting has been enormously successful, averaging about 134,000 new acres annually over the past five years.
+In total, approximately 1.7 million acres of new longleaf have been established since 2008.
+However, ongoing losses reduce the overall impact of these impressive numbers for establishment.

+The most current FIA data estimates approximately 4.7 million acres of longleaf pine, although the Longleaf Ecosystem Occurrence Geodatabase (LEO) project (see Section 2 below) will help us understand the true number of acres on the ground.
+With appropriate management applied, such as frequent prescribed fire, establishment of new longleaf forests can dramatically increase the population sizes and abundance of desired wildlife species, particularly when these forests reach the desired Maintenance Condition Class adopted by the LPC.
+Certainly, not all acreage planted or improved will ultimately reach this condition (much is not even intended to), but longleaf managed with this objective has the potential to provide optimal habitat for a large variety of endangered, threatened, or at-risk plants and animals, migratory birds, and game species (see Appendix C).

+B. Improve and maintain existing acreage of longleaf pine ecosystems, with an emphasis on increasing the acreage of prescribed fire accomplished annually.
 The Conservation Plan prioritizes improving the condition of existing longleaf ecosystems, with a goal of doubling the acreage classified as maintenance condition class from 1.5 to 3 million acres.
-These improvements will require increased fire acreage and fire frequency, commercial and non-commercial thinning, mid-story treatments, native understory restoration, and treatment of invasive exotic plants.
-Our initial accomplishment reports have shown significant information gaps in accounting for these activities on private lands outside of cost-share or incentive programs, and reporting mechanisms need refinement. - C. Comprehensively identify and convert existing mixed stands with a longleaf component to longleafdominant stands.
-Recent analysis shows that identifying mixed stands in which longleaf is a secondary component (< 50% of stand composition) and converting them to longleaf-dominant stands is another potentially powerful approach that should be taken to reach our 8 million acre goal.
-By working on our public lands and with private landowners to identify these acres, reduce the non-longleaf component, plant longleaf where needed, and institute prescribed fire on a regular basis, we can reach maintenance class objectives with a component of older trees much more rapidly that by planting alone.
-In conjunction with the annual establishment rates described above, we will need to identify and convert 1,970,000 acres of mixed stands over the next 7 years, or approximately 280,000 acres per year, to achieve our 8 million acre goal.
-This focus provides an opportunity to reduce restoration costs and achieve the desired stand structure and composition more quickly.
+These improvements will require increased fire acreage and fire frequency, commercial and non-commercial thinning, midstory treatments, native understory restoration, and treatment of invasive exotic plants.
+Our accomplishment reports have shown significant information gaps in accounting for these activities on private lands outside of cost-share or incentive programs, and reporting mechanisms need refinement.

+C. Comprehensively identify and convert existing mixed stands with a longleaf component to longleaf-dominant stands.
+Recent analysis shows that identifying mixed stands in which longleaf is a secondary component (< 50% of stand composition) and converting them to longleaf-dominant stands by harvest of undesired species is another potentially powerful approach for increasing acreage classified as longleaf pine.
+By working on public lands and with private landowners to identify these acres, reduce the non-longleaf component, plant longleaf where needed, and institute prescribed fire on a regular basis, we can reach maintenance class objectives with a component of older trees much more rapidly than by planting alone.
+This approach provides an opportunity to reduce restoration costs and achieve the desired stand structure and composition more quickly.